dynatrace-ace/data-access-and-partitioning-codespaces/docs/index.md

     <img src="img/dpssoon.png" width="80%">
     </p>

+9. Access your Dynatrace tenant with the credentials provided with the bot.
+You may want to access in Incognito Mode

+    !!! warning

+        If you've created the tenant following the [previous steps](#dynatrace-tenant), the admin user is not your dynatrace email, but the one provided within the details in the slack conversation with the bot.

+        You will need to be the admin, in order to access Account Management

 ### 🔑 Generate Tokens

+#### dt-access-token

 1. Within your Dynatrace tenant, go to `Access Tokens`, and generate a new one with the following permissions.
 You can give the token any name.
 Create the token and save it temporarely with you